living-etc/iep/DEV_NOTES.md

 - Decouple the migrations from startup.
 Turn it into a make rule instead.
 - Document migration mechanism
-- Get rid of the migration registry and figure out how to list the migrations dynamically
 - Have the tests use the real migrations instead of dedicated test migrations

 ## XDG Variable Reference